 While it is perfect for solo performance, vertical flute works wonderfully with qin, a seven-stringed plucked musical instrument, as well as with various southern China opera bands.

 Reed Pipe Music: Willows in South of Yangtze River (江南柳)

 The music was created based on a poem from a Song Dynasty poet Ouyang Xiu.
 When he was seeing off a female friend, he composed the poem as his farewell message.

-In ancient times, Chinese had a custom to snap a tender branch of willow as souvenir when a friend leaving.
+In ancient times, the Chinese had the custom to snap a tender branch of willow as a souvenir when a friend leaving.

 Composor：Feng Haiyun (冯海云); Playe: Shen Yi (申怡)

-Reed pipe is a multi-pipe wind instrument, consisted of multiple vertical pipes, normally at the number of 14 or 17, and can produce chords in four-tone, pentatonic and eight-tone scales.
+Reed pipe is a multi-pipe wind instrument, consisted of multiple vertical pipes, normally at the number of 14 or 17, and can produce chords in four-tone, pentatonic and eight-tonne scales.

 Tang Dynasty (618 – 907) is the golden age of reed pipes as well, with a large number of great musicians specialised in this particular instrument and numerous poems tributing to reed pipe music.

 The Chinese name erhu literally means the two-stringed bowed instrument, which is exactly what it is.